 Is Crack Addictive?

-If you or a loved one struggle with crack addiction, contact The Recovery Village Palm Beach to speak with a representative about how treatment can help.
+If you or a loved one struggle with crack addiction, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how treatment can help.
 Take the first step toward a healthier future by calling today.

 U.S. Department of Justice National Drug Intelligence Center.
 “Crack Cocaine Fast Facts.”
 Accessed July 13, 2019.